Get insider access

 Treble

-The Apple AirPods Pro 2nd Generation's noise isolation performance is excellent.
-They can block out a wide array of noise very well.
+The Apple AirPods Pro 2nd Generation's full-range noise isolation performance is great.
+They can block out a wide array of noise well.
 This includes the low rumble of buses, ambient chatter, and the high-pitched hums of an AC unit.
 As a result, these buds are a solid choice if you're looking for something to use during busy commutes or noisy days at the office.
 There are also some handy features like Adaptive Audio and Conversational Awareness that automatically adapt the headphones' performance based on the noise around you.
 These features are only available on iOS 17 (or later), and you can read more about them here.
-Consider the Bose QuietComfort Earbuds II Truly Wireless if you want an even better noise isolation performance from in-ears.

 Note: Due to user feedback, we've tested these headphones using firmware 5A377 and 5B58 to see if the noise isolation changed.
 You can see a comparison of both firmware here.
 We also did multiple passes using firmware 5E133, and you can see a comparison of 5B58 and 5E133 here.
 However, there wasn't much of a difference between firmware updates.